ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>After months of effort, I fixed a tricky Node.js memory leak.
 Learn the tools and steps that led to success! 🚀</blockquote>

 <h3>4.
-Deploy Node.js backend for free on Vercel - <a href="https://medium.com/javascript-in-plain-english/deploy-node-js-backend-for-free-on-vercel-ce9fa8f20b7e" target="_blank" rel="noopener noreferrer">link</a></h3>
+Breaking the CORS Puzzle: What Every Developer Must Know for Interviews - <a href="https://medium.com/@adithya25905/breaking-the-cors-puzzle-what-every-developer-must-know-for-interviews-37476db53500" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `✨ Upeksha Herath`**
+✍️ **posted by `Adithya A`**

-<blockquote>Deploying any frontends for free is not a big deal.
-You have plenty of options like Vercel, Firebase, GitHub Pages and many more.
-Even…</blockquote>
+<blockquote>Let’s talk about something that every web developer encounters — CORS Policy.
+I recently faced some interview, in which medium-level…</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>